 Secrets of the Wise Old Oaks

-Oak trees are a familiar part of the landscape for generations as they dominate the skyline with their distinctive tree of life shape and have the presence of a kindly grandfather in parks and historic gardens.
+Oak trees are a familiar part of the landscape for generations as they dominate the skyline.
+Their distinctive shape has the presence of a kindly grandfather in parks and historic gardens.
 But what do you really know about them?
 Here we go with 29 interesting facts about oak trees.

 Oak trees are present throughout history and arrived millions of years before humans.
-The first recognizable oak tree appeared 65 million years ago.
+The first recognizable trees appeared 65 million years ago.
 Today there are still 600 varieties of oaks throughout the world–China has over 100 different species.

 Oak Trees in the UK

-The United Kingdom is home to five species of oak–two are native (12,000 years since the last ice age), and three travelled here with human help.
+The United Kingdom is home to five species of oak–two are natives (12,000 years since the last ice age).
+Three travelled here with human help.

 English Oak (Quercus Robur)

 The English Oak built the navy and is celebrated by the Royal Navy in the marching song–‘Hearts of Oak.’
 HMS victory consumed 6,000 oak trees in constructing her hull, masts, and other parts.
-This oak tree is the most common throughout England and is a native tree growing to 40m (131 feet) in height.
+This species is the most common throughout Britain and is a native tree that grow to 131 feet (ca. 40 m) in height.

 Sessile Oak (Quercus Petraea)

-The sessile oak grows in hilly areas throughout Europe and is Ireland and Wales traditional oak tree.
-It is a native tree, and like the English oak grows to around 40m (131 feet) in height.
+The sessile oak grow in hilly areas throughout the European Union and is Ireland and Wales national tree.
+It is an indigenous tree, and like the English oak grows to around 131 feet (ca. 40 meters) in height.

 Holm Oak (Quercus ilex)

 The Romans used it for wheels–carts and chariots.
-It doesn’t grow as tall as the native species–half the height at 20m (65 ft).
+It doesn’t grow as tall as the native species–half the size at 65 feet (ca. 20 meters).

 Red Oak (Quercus Rubra)

-The date this American import arrived in the UK is unknown, perhaps it came with the grey squirrel into the parklands and gardens of the wealthy.
+Unknown when this American import arrived in the UK.
+Perhaps it came with the grey squirrel into the parklands and gardens of the wealthy.
 The leaves turn vibrant red in autumn.
-The oak leaf is pointy, unlike the rounded shape of the English Oak.
-It grows to 20m (65 ft) and is slower than the native oaks in producing acorns.
+The oak leaf is pointy, unlike the rounded shape of the English Oak, grow to 65 feet (ca. 20 meters).
 The English and Sessile oaks start producing acorns at 20 years, but the red oak waits until it is 40.

 Turkey Oak (Quercus cerris)

-This deciduous tree arrived for ornamental plantings in the 18th Century from South-Eastern Europe and Asia Minor.
-This oak tree is sacred to Zeus (Jupiter) and Dagda.
-The leaves are the familiar rounded shape, but the acorn cups are slightly hairy compared to other oaks.
-It is host to the gall wasp, which is a pest that preys on native oak trees.
-The maximum height is 30m (98 foot) midway between the native and the other imported oak species.
+These deciduous trees arrived for ornamental plantings in the 18th Century from South-Eastern Europe and Asia Minor.
+This oak tree is sacred to gods Zeus (Jupiter) and Dagda.
+The leaves are the familiar curvy shape, but the acorn cups are slightly hairy compared to others.
+It is host to the gall wasp, which is a pest that preys on domestic oak trees.
+The maximum height is 98 feet (ca. 30 meters) midway between the local and other imported species.

-Oak trees and wood appear in many ways throughout history and in the present day as a representation of the qualities of strength, wisdom, and royalty.
+Worshiped by the druids, oak trees and wood appear in many ways throughout history.
+In the present day as a representation of the qualities of strength, wisdom, and royalty.

-Along with flags and heraldic devices, almost every country has a national tree, the tree that has the qualities that reflect how the nation sees itself.
-Both England and Wales take the Oak as their national tree.
+Along with flags and heraldic devices, almost every country has a national tree.
+The tree that has the qualities that reflect how the nation sees itself.
+Both England and Wales take the Oak as their kingdoms tree.

-Plenty of other countries also claim the oak as a symbol of their national pride, but not the same species:
+Plenty of other countries also claim the oak as an emblem of their nationalities pride, but not the same species:

-Pedunculate or English Oak (Quercus robur): Croatia, Denmark, England, Estonia, Germany, Latvia, Lithuania, Moldova, Poland, Romania, Serbia, United Kingdom, United States
+Pedunculate or English Oak (Quercus robur): Croatia, Denmark, England, Estonia, Germany, Latvia, Lithuania, Moldova, Poland, Romania, Serbia, United Kingdom, Northern America

 Golden Oak (Quercus alnifolia): Cyprus